ionic-team/ionic-docs/versioned_docs/version-v6/vue/navigation.md

 </script>
 ```

-Both options provide the same navigation mechanism, just fitting different use cases.
+Both options provide the same navigation mechanism, but fit different use cases.

 ### Navigating using `router-link`

 The `router-link` attribute can be set on any Ionic Vue component, and the router will navigate to the route specified when the component is clicked.
-The `router-link` attribute accepts string values as well as named routes, just like `router.push` from Vue Router.
+Like `router.push` from Vue Router, the `router-link` attribute accepts string values as well as named routes.
 For additional control, the `router-direction` and `router-animation` attributes can be set as well.

 The `router-direction` attribute accepts values of `forward`, `back`, or `none` and is used to control the direction of the page transition.